aon4o/laravel-page-titles/README.md

 php artisan vendor:publish --tag="laravel-page-titles"
 ```

-Lastly, you need to add the custom middleware to your web's middleware group in your Kernel file.
+Lastly, you need to add the custom middleware to your web's middleware group in your `app/Http/Kernel.php` file.

 ```php
 'web' => [